J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Molecular quantum mechanics.md

 - The term symbol:
 ![[Term symbol.png|300px]]

+- $L$: Total angular momentum, _not necessarily subshell of outermost electron_

 ## Hund's rules
 - Used to determine which energy level $E_{LSJ}$ is the lowest